The Board

 “Good business strength and success in any region translates into improved employment opportunities and a stronger local economy, which benefits everyone”. – Sharlene Makin

-In what she loves about Gympie, Sharlene reckons you can’t beat the friendly country town atmosphere, while still having sufficient access to all the essential services that make life easier.
-There’s also the many attractions that are only a short car ride from home, with Sharlene and her family opting for water-skiing and day tripping in their spare time.
+In what she loves about Gympie, Sharlene says you can’t beat the friendly country town atmosphere, while still having sufficient access to all the essential services that make life easier.

-In work, Sharlene is the CEO of Roadcraft Driver Education, which has been running in Gympie since 1980.
-In more recent times the organisation has experienced a multitude of success and growth, namely being the winner of the Community Organisation of the Year in 2012, holding the contract to deliver all driver training to the whole of Queensland Ambulance Service and is the chosen industry partner in a three-year collaborative research project with QUT, Griffith University and UQ.
+In work, Sharlene is the CEO of Roadcraft Driver Education, which has been operating in Gympie since 1980.
+In more recent times the organisation has experienced a multitude of success and growth, holding the contract to deliver driver training to Queensland Ambulance Service since 2012, and winning the Not-for-Profit Business of the Year in 2024.

 Sharlene is passionate about bringing a business mindset and growth attitude to the Chamber.